-The Forest log cabins range starts off with a trio of affordable and practical versions – ‘Bradnor’, ‘Harwood’ and ‘Clifton’.
-All have with 28mm machined logs with chalet cut corners together with 19mm tongue and groove floor and roof construction.
+The Forest log cabins range starts off with two affordable and practical versions – ‘Bradnor’ and ‘Harwood’.
+Both have 28mm machined logs with chalet cut corners together with 19mm tongue & groove floor and roof construction.
 These cabins are compact and will fit into the most modest garden.

-‘Wenlock’ is a Forest log cabin that is neat and tidy cabin that fits snugly into a corner, with double doors located across the cut off corner creating a small overhanging porch.
+‘Wenlock’ is a Forest log cabin that'll fit snugly into a corner, with double doors located across the cut off corner creating a small overhanging porch.
 Perfect as an artist’s studio, there’s two further opening windows and the timber used can be either 28mm or 44mm smooth planed logs.

 Larger, with a floor area of nearly 140 sq ft, the ‘Malvern’ is a square cabin that has a pretty integral porch where a chair can be placed on a sunny evening and a roomy interior to enjoy after the sun has set.